 Anyone wishing to make representation to the Parish Council should contact the clerk Mrs Sandra Morrison on 01262 470496.

 2019 is an election year.
-Nomination forms are now available.
+Nominations are now closed, but you can still apply through co-option.
 Further details on Councillor page

 About the area

 Thwing is a small village on the eastern end of the Yorkshire Wolds, some eight miles from the North Sea.
 With its associated hamlet of Octon cum Octon Grange, it forms a parish four miles long covering 4,024 acres situated between 300 and 540 feet above sea level.

 Opinions are divided as to the origin and meaning of the name Thwing, but most historians favour ‘a strip of high land’, derived from Scandanavian.
 It is also said to originate from an old Norse word THIGA meaning to speak, implying a local court or meeting place.
 The finding of a ‘mot’ by archeologists lend support to this theory.